UNIQUE-Students/UNIQUE-Students.github.io/_pages/2024/poster.md

 * Quality of the presentation (Clarity, fluidity, contact with the audience, answer to question, respect of the time): 20 pts
 * Evaluation grid: <a href="https://drive.google.com/file/d/1m0tiGXpvl9x3c9TrViU_gjK7GEZnqPT8/view?usp=drive_link">click here!</a>

-## Submissions were considered by the jury for the following categories:
+## Submissions were considered by the jury for the following category:

-* prix de la meilleure affiche UNIQUE – Millénium Québecor
+* Prix de la meilleure affiche UNIQUE – Millénium Québecor